OceanDataTools/openrvdas/docs/controlling_loggers.md

 ## What the logger manager does

 * It spawns a command line console interface to a database/backing store where it will store/retrieve information on which logger configurations should be running and which are.
-By default, this database will be an in-memory, transient store, unless overridden with the ``--database`` flag to select ``django`` or ``hapi``).
+By default, this database will be an in-memory, transient store, unless overridden with the ``--database`` flag to select ``django``).
 When run as a service, the console may be disabled by using the ``--no-console`` flag:

   ```
   server/logger_manager.py --database django --no-console